 As soon as the nitrate salt level drops below the bottom of the NaK-nitrate salt heat exchanger the NaK should be dumped to the NaK dump tanks.

-An important ongoing operating issue is maintenance of sufficient thermal flux and molten nitrate salt flow to prevent the molten salt from freezing in the external pipes or in the steam generator.
+An important ongoing operating issue is maintenance of sufficient thermal flux and molten nitrate salt flow to prevent the molten nitrate salt from freezing in the external pipes or in the steam generator.

-The steam pressure in the steam generator shell must be set sufficiently high to keep the steam generator water temperature and hence the molten nitrate salt return temperature well above the nitrate salt melting point.
+The steam pressure in the steam generator shell must be kept sufficiently high to keep the steam generator water temperature and hence the molten nitrate salt return temperature well above the nitrate salt melting point.
 The molten nitrate salt supply upper temperature is limited by the primary sodium temperature.
 The molten nitrate salt return temperature must kept above 320 degrees C to prevent it freezing in the pipe and to prevent NaOH in the secondary sodium depositing on heat exchange surfaces.
 This objective is accomplished by modulating the induction pump flow rate to keep the nitrate salt return temperature at about 330 degrees C_____.

-If the molten salt temperature falls below its melting point there will be no heat transport away from the sodium-salt heat exchanger.
+If the molten salt temperature falls below its melting point there will be no heat transport away from the NaK-salt heat exchanger.
 When it is necessary to cool the primary sodium below 300 degrees C for service or other purposes heat should be removed from the NaK using heat transfer fluid cooling instead of salt cooling.
 The nitrate salt is drained to its dump tank(s).
-Then heat transfer fluid is used to fill one of the nitrate salt circuits.
+Then heat transfer fluid is used to fill one of the intermediate cooling circuits.
 The steam generator turbine bypass valve is openned.
 Then evaporation of water in the steam generator will extract heat from the primary sodium pool.
 Additional water must be added as this water evaporates.

 HEAT TRANSPORT OVERVIEW: